patricpit/crud-products-api/README.md

 # Product inventory project with crud and user roles with permissions.
-Only logged in users with the right permissions can manage products and/or staff.
+Only logged in users with the right permissions can manage products and staff.

 ## Installation
 Minimum requirments PHP 8.1, MySQL/MariaDB, composer and Node.js.